YangLiu1024/LearnAndShare/JS/basic/basic_knowledge.md

   - exec, return the matched text as object
 25. try {} catch (err) {} finally {}. the err thrown by js itself always has properties "name" and "message"
 26. user can throw customized error. it could be string, number, boolean, object. and the catch will catch what you throw
+27. js will move all "var" variables declaration to the top of current script or function, it means you can use variable before you declare it. this behavior call "hoist". note that it only hoist declaration, not including intialization.
+28. strict mode is declared by adding "use strict" to the beginning of script(all code will be executed in strict mode) or function(the code in function will be executed in strict mode)